dfinity/ic-staking-documentation/docs/4-maximum-control-staking-option/4-maximum-control-staking-option.md

 **1. Generate a private key**

 *This step would only happen once per cold wallet.
 For most people, this means you will do this step only once.*

+*We will present a two-step approach to generating the private key.
+First, you use a tool to generate a seed phrase.
+Then you use the seed phrase to generate a private key.

 **2. Create a neuron with a dissolve delay**